Fertilising for a Crop of Quality Silage

 RESEEDING: To produce real top quality silage you probably need to be reseed silage fields.

-CUTTING DATE: Aim to cut silage from the 20th of May onwards.
-Be ready and avail of suitable weather conditions when they arrive.
+Aim to cut silage from the 20th of May onwards.
+(Closing on 21st April means a cutting date of 31st May) Be ready and avail of suitable weather conditions when they arrive.
 This silage will be good feed for all growing cattle, autumn calving suckler cows and cows that calf over the period December to February and are calved for many weeks prior to going to grass.